ymcueva/java-on-aks/README.md

 ### Deploy Spring Cloud Gateway

-You can deploy the Spring Cloud Service Registry to Kubernetes:
+You can deploy the Spring Cloud Gateway to Kubernetes:
 ```bash
 kubectl apply -f deploy/3-gateway.yaml
 ```